The Celltex Difference

 Autologous vs. Allogeneic & Why It Matters

-Celltex uses autologous cells to ensure that only your cells are reintroduced into your body.
-And because they are your cells, there is a zero percent chance of rejection.
+Celltex uses autologous MSCs to ensure that only your own cells are reintroduced into your body.

-There are other types of stem cell therapies that use allogeneic cells, such as umbilical cord or animal cells.
-These can create adverse side effects and possible rejection by your own body.
+There are other types of stem cell therapies that use allogeneic cells from sources such as umbilical cord or bone marrow.
+These can create adverse side effects, no noticeable benefits, or possible rejection by your own body.

 Here is the difference: